Gradient Span Algorithms Make Predictable Progress in High Dimension: Introduction

-Recently, predictable progress has been proven for \textbf{random quadratic functions} \citep{paquetteHaltingTimePredictable2022,paquetteUniversalityConjugateGradient2022,deiftConjugateGradientAlgorithm2021,pedregosaAccelerationSpectralDensity2020,scieurUniversalAverageCaseOptimality2020}.
+But this phenomenon clearly exists empirically, and recently predictable progress has been proven for \textbf{random quadratic functions} generated from the mean squared error applied to linear models \citep{paquetteHaltingTimePredictable2022,paquetteUniversalityConjugateGradient2022,deiftConjugateGradientAlgorithm2021,pedregosaAccelerationSpectralDensity2020,scieurUniversalAverageCaseOptimality2020}.
 While quadratic functions are a simplified convex setting, these contributions offered a first explanation for the observed phenomenon of predictable behavior in high dimensions.
-We will extend these results to the much more general setting of Gaussian random functions.
+We will extend these results to the much more general, non-convex setting of Gaussian random functions.
 This setting was already used in the machine learning literature for instance by \citet{pascanuSaddlePointProblem2014} and \citet{dauphinIdentifyingAttackingSaddle2014} to explain why the overwhelming share of critical points are saddle points in high dimension, whereas the critical points of low dimensional GRFs are dominated by minima and maxima \citep{rasmussenGaussianProcessesMachine2006}.
+To lighten the technical difficulty that arises from this generalization, we do not consider stochastic gradients of sample losses.
+Instead we assume the algorithms operate with full gradients of the cost.

-Similarly, our results will show once again that high-dimensional behavior often eludes low dimensional intuitions.
-The specific modelling assumption of \citet{pascanuSaddlePointProblem2014} and \citet{dauphinIdentifyingAttackingSaddle2014} were stationary isotropic GRFs, which we will extend to (non-stationary) isotropic GRFs to include the setting of random quadratic functions and spin glasses which both are not stationary (Section~\ref{sec: (non-stationary) isotropy}).
+The specific modelling assumption of \citet{pascanuSaddlePointProblem2014} and \citet{dauphinIdentifyingAttackingSaddle2014} were stationary isotropic GRFs, which we will extend to (non-stationary) isotropic GRFs to include the setting of random quadratic functions and more generally dot product kernels (i.e.\ spin glasses) which are both non-stationary (see Section \ref{sec: random quadratic functions}).

 Similar to the convention of capital letters for random variables, we use bold font to denote random functions \(\rf\).
-Since our results are limit theorems in the dimension \(\dims\) we mark this important dependency in the index.
+Since our results are limit theorems in the dimension \(\dims\), we mark this important dependency in the index.
 While the parameter sequences would also have to be indexed by the dimension \(\dims\) we omit this index for notational clarity.
 In simplified terms we will prove the following theorem for predictable optimization in high dimension, precise theorems are given in Section \ref{sec:setting}:

-\tikz[baseline]{ \draw[thick] (0,0.8) -- (0,-0.8); \node[anchor=west] at (0,0) {
+\tikz[baseline]{\draw[thick] (0,1) -- (0,-1); \node[anchor=west] at (0,0) { }; }